NeelShah00/neelshah00.github.io/index.md

 [![Kreative Global Services Thumbnail](images/CGS/Thumbnail1.png)](/Pages/KGS_analysis)

-Explore the dynamic world of gaming services and discover captivating insights from data analysis.
+Explore the dynamic world of gaming services and embark on an exhilarating journey to uncover captivating insights through the art of data analysis.

 ---